zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md

 ## For on-premises servers running Linux OS {#section_pwq_sxz_jfb .section}

-When your source server runs a Linux operation system, additional requirements is required:
+When your on-premise server runs a Linux operation system, additional requirements is required:

 -   The Rsync library must have been pre-installed.